Sex Offender Deregistration

-The Law Office of Scott C. Smith represents individuals who wish to be able to deregister as sex offenders under Texas law.
-We also assist attorneys throughout the state of Texas who wish to work with co-counsel located in the capital and familiar with the specialized rules and procedures of the Texas Council on Sex Offender Treatment and unique issues associated with sex offender deregistration.
-If you are interested in exploring the sex-offender deregistration procedure, you may contact us at 512-474-6484.
+The Law Office of Scott C. Smith represents individuals who hope to deregister as sex offenders under Texas law.
+We also assist attorneys throughout the state of Texas who want to work with co-counsel located in the capital and familiar with the Texas CSOT’s rules and the process of deregistration.
+If you are interested in the sex offender deregistration procedure, contact us at 512-474-6484.

 For more information about the topic of Sex Offender Deregistration visit the Blog at Sex-Offender-Deregistration.com